 In fact, Asscher cut diamonds are a lot like emerald cut diamonds, except the former takes on a square shape rather than the rectangular one.
 However, the inner cutting is done in the same stepped manner.
 This is a great cut to help hide inclusions and lesser color grades.

 The Asscher cut diamond is known for its extraordinarily unique shine and has an outstanding pattern of reflection.
 Also, the corners are not pointed, saving them from potential chipping.
-If you love Art Deco and elegant, vintage flairs, you might just fall head over heels for an Asscher cut diamond.
+If you love Art Deco and elegant, vintage flairs, you might just fall head over heels for an Asscher cut engagement ring.

 We don’t blame you!
-It’s so hard choosing the best diamond cut, but at the end of the day, you have to choose a cut that works with your style and your budget and offers a good balance of value and brilliance.
+It’s so hard choosing the best diamond cut grade, but at the end of the day, you have to choose a cut that works with your style and your budget and offers a good balance of value and brilliance.
 Also, always keep in mind that you may well be wearing this diamond for the rest of your life, so it might as well be one you’re madly in love with.